acarecor/meet/README.md

 To build a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.

+## How Meet App uses serverless functions
+Meet App uses serverless functions to interact with an external API: Google Calendar.
+In the app, the user can request information about upcoming events and filter them by city, as well as view a chart.
+All these requests are handled through serverless functions that interact with the API to display the required information, making it a progressive web application, which results in it loading instantly, being scalable, always available, no cost for idle time.

 ## Key Features of Meet-App

 ### Feature 1: Filter Events By City